ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--access-key`: Cloud Object Storage HMAC access key.
 - `--secret-key`: Cloud Object Storage HMAC secret key.
 - `--image-file-name`: The image file name.
-- `--bucket value`: Cloud Object Storage bucket name
+- `--bucket-access value`: Indicates the bucket access type (private or public).
+Private access requires access and secret keys.
+Default is private.
 - `--region value`: Cloud Object Storage region (us-east, us-south, eu-de)
 - `--job`: The operation will be processed as a job. image-file-name, region, and bucket is required.
 - `--task`: [DEPRECATED] The operation will be processed as a task.
 Task processing is deprecated in favor of job processing.
 Default.